SDFTDusername/LaserPiston/README.md

 # Download
 Download the repository as a zip file and extract the file into the ``mods`` folder of Cosmic Reach.

+# Migrate from 1.0.0
+If you are going to open a world made with Laser Piston 1.0.0 in a newer version of the datamod, you should first migrate old block states to new ones.

+Use the [Migrate Laser Piston](https://github.com/SDFTDusername/MigrateLaserPiston) datamod to do that, instructions are written in the README file.